theangryangel/logstash-output-jdbc/README.md

 Installation
 ------------
-  - Copy logstash directory contents into your logstash installation.
+  - Copy lib directory contents into your logstash installation.
   - Add JDBC jar files to vendor/jar/jdbc in your logstash installation
   - Configure